kohkimakimoto/phpmigrate/README.md

 Uses plain SQL to change schema.
 And runs some PHP codes post and previous executing SQL.

+**This software was restructured to [MigrationLib](https://github.com/kohkimakimoto/migration-lib) to use easily in other PHP products.**

 ## Requrement

 * PHP5.x or later (Probably).